 A total funding pool of $20 million is available over four years, of which $11.9 million is available in Round 2.

 - Have an Australian Business Number (ABN).

-- Be an incorporated not-for-profit organisation and one of the following entities:
+- Be one of the following entities:

 a) An incorporated association